 If we talk about rivalry in the home remodeling industry, it’s Granite vs. Quartz.
 In terms of aesthetics, this human-made stone has more design options compared to natural stones.
 Quartz stones are more durable compared to granite because of its composition.
 It comprises 95 percent crushed Quartz and other minerals, while 5 percent polymer resin cement-based binders.
 The resins in the compositions seal off the pores contributing to its great anti-stain function.

-You would usually find finer and smoother veining and color patterns for Quartz bathroom vanity tops in terms of aesthetics.
+You would usually find finer and smoother veining and color patterns for Quartz bathroom vanity and collection tops in terms of aesthetics.
 Seams on Quartz tops are more noticeable compared to Granite on smaller surfaces.
 Meanwhile, white Quartz bathroom countertops are ideal if you want your narrow bathroom space to look larger.
 White stones always add more brightness and a fresh feel to living space.

 Marble Bathroom Countertops